In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 “Considering only positive tax payments gives an incomplete picture of the tax system.
 Some taxes are “refundable” and actually offer credits, such as the Earned Income Tax Credit (EITC) and the Child Tax Credit (CTC).
 These credits can create negative tax liability for households.
 For example, if a household pays $1000 in a given year but receives $1,500 in an earned income tax credit, on balance, they have paid negative taxes.
 Conventional analyses count programs such as the EITC and the CTC as negative taxes, but Saez and Zucman exclude these credits from their analysis, making the tax system look more regressive than other studies show.”

 Taking this a step further, assume you have an income of $10,000 and tax credits that net you $5,000.
 You have $15,000 to spend.
 Assume the local sales tax is 10%.
 You pay $1,500 in local sales taxes.
-But these economists don’t count the credits.
+But these economists don't count the credits.
 So the tax rate is effectively 15% because the denominator by which you divide $1,500 is $10,000, not $15,000.
 It artificially inflates the tax burden even more.
-They do other "unique" things like count health insurance premiums as taxes.
+They do other "unique" things, like count health insurance premiums as taxes.

-Posted at 03:00 PM in Economics, Politics, Weatlh and Income Distribution | Permalink | Comments (0)
+Posted at 03:00 PM in Economics, Politics, Public Policy, Weatlh and Income Distribution | Permalink | Comments (0)

 The Keynesian Revolution and Our Empty Economy: We're All Dead (Quotes are from the e-book version.)

 In The Keynesian Revolution and Our Empty Economy: We're All Dead, Dr. Victor Claar, professor of economics at Florida Gulf Coast University, and Dr. Greg Forster, Director of the Okonomia Network at Trinity International University, argue the story economists tell about themselves does not match reality.
 Simply reading the book title, one might assume this is another installment in the ongoing battle between Keynesianism economics and other economic theories.
 It is not.
-The authors say something transformative happened in the 1930s with the rise of John Maynard Keynes’ economics, misshaping the discipline.
-Virtually the entire discipline (including the free-market Chicago school and Austrian economics) battles about means to end from within the Keynesian framework.
+The authors say something transformative happened in the 1930s with the rise of John Maynard Keynes' economics, misshaping the discipline.
+Virtually the entire discipline (including the free-market Chicago school and Austrian economics) battles about a means to an end from within the Keynesian framework.
 The authors conclude with thoughts on a reforming agenda but first take us on a rich historical journey.

 “Economics” Before the Nineteenth Century

 God paradigm – Judeo-Christian theology.
-“It began with the assumption that human beings are created by and under the authority of God, and are placed both within and over nature by God.
-Their economic needs and behaviors are structured by God’s design in creation and are being restored to that design through the redemption of the world in Christ, so conformity to God and his purposes was their standard for economic thought.”
+"It began with the assumption that human beings are created by and under the authority of God and are placed both within and over nature by God.
+Their economic needs and behaviors are structured by God's design in creation and are being restored to that design through the redemption of the world in Christ, so conformity to God and his purposes was their standard for economic thought."

 Reason paradigm – Born in Enlightenment philosophy.
 “It began with the assumption that human beings are rational, and their economic needs and behaviors can be understood and arranged rationally, so conformity to reason and its purposes (they understood ‘reason’ to include moral reason, including teleology or purposes) was their standard for economic thought.”